vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Connect-VCFManager.md

 ### Syntax
 ```
-Connect-VCFManager -fqdn <String> -Username <String> -Password <String>
+Connect-VCFManager -fqdn <String> -Username <String> -Password <String> -basicAuth <switch>
 ```

 ### Description
 The Connect-VCFManager cmdlet connects to the specified SDDC Manager and requests API access & refresh tokens.
 It is required once per session before running all other cmdlets

 ### Examples
 #### Example 1